attillax/ISL/README.md

 # ISL
-Solutions for Gareth James' "An Introduction to Statistical Learning" book
+Solutions and notes for Gareth James' "An Introduction to Statistical Learning" book

 ## How to use Makefile for compilation of the documents
 All compiled files are placed in the root directory of the project.